 Additional Factors: Institutions with a small asset base or a short operating history can represent an instability risk beyond what their financial ratios indicate.
 Glenview Credit Union has a low asset base.

-The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
-As of December 31, 2013 Glenview Credit Union had $9,000 in non-current loans and owned real-estate with $949,000 in equity and loan loss allowances on hand to cover it.
-This gives Glenview Credit Union a Texas Ratio of 0.95% which is excellent.
+The Texas Ratio is an indicator of how much capital a bank has available compared to the total value of loans considered at risk.
+As of March 31, 2014 Glenview Credit Union had $6,000 in non-current loans and owned real-estate with $923,000 in equity and loan loss allowances on hand to cover it.
+This gives Glenview Credit Union a Texas Ratio of 0.65% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Glenview Credit Union decreased slightly from 1.17% as of December 31, 2012 to 0.95% as of December 31, 2013, resulting in a positive change of 18.79%.This indicates that the balance sheet and financial strength for Glenview Credit Union has improved slightly in recent periods.
+The Texas Ratio for Glenview Credit Union decreased dramatically from 1.38% as of March 31, 2013 to 0.65% as of March 31, 2014, resulting in a positive change of 52.80%.This indicates that the balance sheet and financial strength for Glenview Credit Union has improved dramatically in recent periods.

-In the past year, Glenview Credit Union has decreased its total deposits by $-130,000, resulting in -0.99% growth for the year.
+In the past year, Glenview Credit Union has decreased its total deposits by $-377,000, resulting in -2.8% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
-The growth Glenview Credit Union has shown is average.
+The growth Glenview Credit Union has shown is below average.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 Glenview Credit Union has $14 million in assets with $923,000 in equity, resulting in a capitalization level of 6.59%, which is below average.